 24 is a brutally cynical political thriller where torture must be used to get critical information out of a person.
 Good people die and betrayal is often common and Jack Bauer on more than one occasion becomes a wanted man.

 And then Kiefer Sutherland's next series, Touch, is well on the idealistic side, at least for the single-episode plotlines, which always end up for the best; whether this is true for the larger series arc remains to be seen, but given the optimistic outcome of the individual stories, one can reasonably expect the same of the larger arc.

-Breaking Bad is pretty firmly on the cynical side of things with its premise being that a decent milquetoast chemistry teacher with a loving family can enter the criminal underworld under the pretenses of needing the money and end up becoming a hardened criminal who continues on with his work despite being given multiple opportunities to stop engaging in criminal activity.
-Ultimately his empire falls and while he secures the future of his family he does not survive the ordeal, similar to the Sopranos.
+Breaking Bad is firmly on the cynical side of things.
+The thesis of the show is that a decent milquetoast chemistry teacher with a loving family can enter the criminal underworld under the pretense of needing the money and end up becoming a hardened criminal who continues on with his work despite being given multiple opportunities to stop engaging in criminal activity.
+Ultimately, his empire falls and while he secures the future of his family, he does not survive the ordeal.

 Parks and Recreation has been called the most optimistic show on television.
 This is ironic since it started with the premise of Leslie being a clueless Pollyanna in a Crapsack World.
 Since then, Leslie's world view has gotten more realistic and the show's universe has become less cynical.
 Although the gap has narrowed considerably, Leslie is still a little bit more idealistic than the world she lives in.
 The show's optimism may be most evident in the portrayal of Leslie's opponent in the race for city council from the fourth season.
 While he's an Upper-Class Twit totally unqualified for the position, he's also a genuinely nice person who just wants to impress his father.